cenfraGit/graph3d/README.md

 # Issues

 One of the most important limitations of this package and its approach to rendering surfaces using a z = "f(x, y)" input is that the value of `z` cannot be squared and therefore cannot fully represent some surfaces such as spheres, ellipsoids, etc. The workaround for this problem is plotting the same surface twice but explicitely adding a negative sign to one of the functions so that it appears  negative.
-This problem is inherent to all functions that are symmetric to XY plane.
+This problem is inherent to all functions that are symmetric to the XY plane.

-For example, in order to plot a sphere we would do the following:
+For example, in order to plot a sphere we would have to do the following:

 ```python
 Graph3D(parent=None,